liviobisogni/lib-easypthread/README.md

 	```
 	Converts a timespec structure variable t to milliseconds [ms].
 	* Parameters
-		* `t`: A struct timespec variable representing the time to convert.
+		* `t` A struct timespec variable representing the time to convert.
 	* Returns
 		* A double value representing the time in milliseconds.